at the basic perspective of Zen

 pervade the entire realm of phenomena"..
 WND1 p 365

 Simply, a truth, which is valid beyond the domain of time and space, is an absolute truth, and it is not dependant on one's bodily senses or whatever restriction.
-It is Zen disbelief in the mental capacity of the individual to understand the universal dimensions of life - despite complexity.
-The words "Nonduality", "Interconnectedness", "impermanence", "the Buddha mind", and others - are considered in Zen as mere collections of letters, and this is caused by the limitation of Zen perspective: "In Zen there is nothing to be explained by means of words".
+It is Zen disbelief in the mental capacity of the individual to understand the universal dimensions of life - despite complexity - this disbelief is Zen limitation.
+The words "Nonduality", "Interconnectedness", "impermanence", "the Buddha mind", and others - are considered in Zen as mere collections of letters, conveying nothing: "In Zen there is nothing to be explained by means of words".

 The Voice, as an expression of the Mind